 Self-help groups have been shown to help people maintain recovery.
 Participants in self-help groups encourage one another to live without drugs.
-Twelvestep programs may be the best known of these groups.
+Twelve- step programs may be the best known.
 Alcoholics Anonymous is widely known and available, and some individuals with opioid addiction have found help there.
 Other self-help groups include:

 - Narcotics Anonymous (NA)

 - SMART (Self-Management and Recovery Training) Recovery

 - Women for Sobriety

-- Secular Organizations for Sobriety (SOS).
+- Secular Organizations for Sobriety (SOS)